 Everyone is here!
 And we mean everyone: 74 fighters are available from launch in Super Smash Bros.
-Ultimate – with the five DLC characters coming this year bringing that up to 79.
+Ultimate – with the extra five coming this year bringing that up to 79.

-While you wait for the DLC fighters to land – Piranha Plant and Persona 5's Joker among them – it’s probably for the best that you work on unlocking that starting 74 for maximum Smash Bros. chaos, either with your friends at home or matchmaking with enemies through Nintendo Switch Online.
+While you wait for all the Smash Bros DLC fighters to land – Piranha Plant, Persona 5's Joker, and even Banjo-Kazooie among them – it’s probably for the best that you work on unlocking that starting 74 for maximum Smash Bros. chaos, either with your friends at home or matchmaking with enemies through Nintendo Switch Online.

 Alas, in an homage to the first game, Smash Ultimate starts you out with a measly eight characters.
 This means that it’s going to be a long time before you hit that fabled 74 if you don’t know what you’re doing.
 Luckily, that’s what this guide is for.
 Let’s begin!

 - Check out our Super Smash Bros.
 Ultimate review to see what all the fuss is about

 Method 1: World of Light

 This is a fairly slow burn, but it’s worth knowing that playing through World of Light is a guaranteed means to unlock characters in Ultimate.
 As you venture through the board game-esque overworld to fight Galeem, you will come across tonnes of fun spirit battles but also the occasional fighter who needs to be ‘awakened’ through the throes of battle.

 Often, these fighters will be hard to access due to a gauntlet of spirit battles standing between your character and the icon, or sometimes a spirit puzzle, where you have to defeat a certain character to later use them to unlock a route through.
 To get to Captain Falcon, for example, you need to defeat another F-Zero pilot so they can navigate a circuit to his icon.